mattfysh/testr.js/README.md

 **dependencies**: an array of dependencies.
 This can be a mixture of stubbed objects and requirejs path names, and is passed to the test module definition function in the same order.

-**callbackFunction**: this function is passed a single parameter -- the test module initialised using the stubbed and real dependencies array.
+**callbackFunction**: this function is passed a single parameter &mdash; the test module initialised using the stubbed and real dependencies array.

 ### Example